What's in the Bush? — The Tea Journal · Himali Cup

-What's in
+What's in the bush?

+A cultivar is a cultivated variety of a plant, selected because it reliably produces something desirable — better flavor, higher yield, resistance to cold or disease — and then propagated to preserve those traits.
 In tea, cultivar selection is the difference between a field that performs predictably and one that surprises you every season.
-The cultivar names in Darjeeling almost always refers to the estate where the plant was first identified.
+In Darjeeling, the cultivar names almost always refer to the estate where the plant was first identified.

-The two parent plants
+IThe two parent plants

 All tea comes from Camellia sinensis, but the species has two distinct varieties that produce very different results.

-China type
+China Type

 var. sinensis

-Assam type
+Assam Type

 var. assamica

-The famous cultivars of Darjeeling
+IIThe famous cultivars of Darjeeling

 The Tea Research Association has registered around 30 cultivars suited to Darjeeling.
 A handful dominate the conversation.